Unhall0w3d/UnHall0w3d.github.io/_posts/2019-10-20-health-checks-cucm-callmanager.md

 <span class="image fit"><img src="{{ "/assets/images/cuchealthcheck1.png" | absolute_url }}" alt="" /></span>

-Now for the third technology on my list, Cisco Unity Connection.
-And for this I've provided the list of commands and checks that I run against CUC nodes (7.x-12.x)  for most changes that take place.
-It's useful output to collect prior to changing configurations like domains, DNS servers, IP/Hostname changes, Upgrades, Restarts -- anything that makes a change system wide, or that would affect call processing.
+And here it is, my list of commands and checks that I run against CUCM nodes (7.x-12.x)  for most changes that take place.
+It's useful output to collect prior to changing configurations like domains, DNS servers, IP/Hostname changes, Upgrades, Restarts -- anything that makes a change system wide.

 I pull this data to refer back to in the event that the change has disrupted dbrepliction, endpoint registration status, inter-cluster communication, intra-cluster communication, service status, anything.
 Consider this output a "CYA" for later.
 Something to refer back to to confirm all is as it was prior to the change, with whatever exceptions should exist (e.g. IP address changed should reflect in post-change "show network eth0 detail" output.

-So without further adieu, this is my personal list
+So without further adieu, this is my personal list:

-## Health Check Commands [CUC]
+## Health Check Commands [CUCM]

 ### show status